shinken-solutions/shinken/docs/source/02_gettingstarted/installations/alternatives_installs.rst

 Now you can go through the rest of the wiki to learn how to work with the configuration, and customize it as you need.
 There are tutorials in the getting started section for common tasks and there is an official documentation manual that provides in depth coverage of features and options.

-Now are ready to learn how to configure the Shinken daemons, your gentle introduction to distributed monitoring, by reading the :ref:`configure Shinken` <configure Shinken> page.
+Now are ready to learn how to configure the Shinken daemons, your gentle introduction to distributed monitoring, by reading the :ref:`configure Shinken <configure_shinken>` page.

 .. _PyWin32: http://sourceforge.net/projects/pywin32/files/pywin32/
 .. _Windows Resource Kit: http://www.microsoft.com/downloads/details.aspx?FamilyID=9D467A69-57FF-4AE7-96EE-B18C4790CFFD